 11. Four Christmases (2008)

-Directed by Seth Gordon, this movie tells a story about newlyweds who refuse to visit their parents for Christmas because they don’t want to face the disappointment and embarrassment of being with their families.
+Directed by Seth Gordon, this movie tells a story about a couple who refuse to visit their parents and family for Christmas because they don’t want to face the disappointment and embarrassment of being with their families.

-WARNING: Some adult humor and sexual innuendo make this movie best for ages 13+.
+MOVIE WARNING: Some adult humor and sexual innuendo make this movie best for ages 13+ (or maybe older).

 12. The Preacher’s Wife (1996)